 Today, surveillance and security is a fundamental requirement for every establishment.

-According to 6Wresearch, the video surveillance market in India will grow at a compound annual growth rate (CAGR) of 32.49 per cent from 2011-2016 to reach $952.94 million by 2016.
-According to the research firm, in 2011, though analog based surveillance systems have accounted for a majority of the share (67.80 per cent in the overall market), IP based surveillance systems would grow with a relatively higher CAGR of 41.78 per cent from 2011-2016.
+According to 6Wresearch, the India video surveillance market will grow at a compound annual growth rate (CAGR) of 32.49 percent from 2011-2016 to reach $952.94 million by 2016.
+According to the research firm, in 2011, though analog-based surveillance systems have accounted for a majority of the share (67.80 percent in the overall market), IP based surveillance systems would grow with a relatively higher CAGR of 41.78 percent from 2011-2016.

-What are the advantages offered by IP-based surveillance system over Analog systems?
+What are the advantages offered by the IP-based surveillance system over Analog systems?

-The security systems must not only help detect and facilitate swift action, but also help design and plan a proactive strategy against future threats.
+The security systems must not only help detect and facilitate swift action but also help design and plan a proactive strategy against future threats.
 Analog deployments are generally designed and deployed in a disintegrated manner.
-Although, at the outset, the cost of an IP-based system is higher, over the long term, it is more efficient as compared to analog.
-Seamless integration to existing data network and existing security systems further enhances the benefit of IP to the end-users.
+Although at the outset, the cost of an IP-based system is higher, over the long term, it is more efficient as compared to analog.
+Seamless integration to the existing data networks and existing security systems further enhances the benefit of IP to the end-users.